NoahIIII/creative-minds-task/README.md

 - dashboard user: admin@admin.com
 - dashboard pass : 123456789

--To run this project successfully, you need to configure the following services:
+- To run this project successfully, you need to configure the following services:

 - **Twilio** for SMS or messaging services.
 - **Firebase** for push notifications.